raffaeleflorio/qubes-url-redirector/README.md

 In Google Search when `onmousedown` event fires on link element, `rwt` function is called.
 It's a Javascript function that replaces link's URL with a custom Google's URL that redirects to original URL...
 I implemented the rwt escaping in this extension because it's needed to work correctly.

 Nonetheless I also wrote a separate extension to disable this manipulation: [anti_rwt](https://github.com/raffaeleflorio/anti_rwt).
 However `qubes-url-redirector` implement anti manipulation in more solid way.

+# anti_rdr
+`anti_rdr` is an object that escape manipulated URL.
+In this way correct behavior of this extension is preserved.
+Currently it implements escaping of:
+- Google Search `google.com/url`
+- Facebook `l.facebook.com` url